 Step two: Remove the top of the tank and inspect the coupling.

 Take the top of the tank off the system and flush the toilet until the tank is empty.
 Then identify the coupling, usually connected to the supply line or cistern pipe, and loosen it.
-If the seal for this coupling is worn, common with long-term use, replace this with a seal with the same specifications.
+If the seal for this coupling is worn, common with long-term use, replace it with a seal with matching specifications.

 Step three: Inspect the supply inlet threads.

 If the threads are dirty, gently remove these deposits using steel wool to scrub away grime.
-If damaged, wrap these threads in plumber’s tape (aka PTFE tape) or cover it in plumber’s paste, then re-attach the coupling.
-During this inspection, make checks every so often to ensure the tape is stable or if the threads need re-wrapping.
-If you find the leak is not coming from the coupling seal or other parts connected in this step and the issue is still present, move to step four.
+If damaged, wrap these threads in plumber’s tape (aka PTFE tape) or cover them in plumber’s paste, then re-attach the coupling.
+During this inspection, check the setup as you go to ensure the tape is stable or if the threads need re-wrapping.
+If you find the leak is not coming from the coupling seal or other parts connected in this step, proceed to step four.

 Step four: Dealing with the tank and components.

-If prior steps did not help the issue, there may be a problem with the tank itself.
+If prior steps did not fix the issue, there may be a problem with the tank itself.
 In this case, disconnect the supply line and, as in step two, loosen the coupling connecting the tank to the supply pipe.
 Then locate the underside of the tank and loosen the nuts with a wrench.
-Examine the bolts and seals to see if any damage is apparent.
-If so, these will need replacing, as this is a potential cause for the leak.
-Following these repairs, you can put the top of the tank back on.
-Ensure to tighten the coupling and turn the water supply valve back on to test.
+Examine the bolts and seals for any damage.
+If so, this is a potential cause for the leak and will need to be replaced.
+After completing these repairs, put back the tank lid.
+Tighten the coupling and turn the water supply valve back on to test.

 These are common issues that could be occurring with your tank.
 If you follow the steps and still find the toilet cistern keeps dripping, contact a plumber, as the issue could be more severe.
 This includes the possibility of a badly affected supply line, a leaking cistern pipe, or even an issue with the toilet.

 Want to find out more about bathroom repairs?
-You can check out our other help and advice for a variety of product and project guidance.
+You can check out our other help and advice for a variety of products and project guidance.